CyberChuck01/Kali-Pi-Android/README.md

 Android phone

+SD Card at least 8GB recomended (I only have 64GB and works fine)

-2Micro Usc Data Chords (not charging chord)
+2Micro Usb Data Chords (not charging chord)

 Computer (for image flashing)